arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

 });
 </script> -->

-### This life, this year, this year, this second
+> This life, this year, this year, this second
 ![this-life-this-day-this-day-this-second](../../assets/this-life-this-day-this-day-this-second.jpg)

 ### Steve Jobs
 > [My](../i) time is limited, I'm not gonna waste it living someone else’s life.

 ### Money
-> I'm not gonna make money by renting out my time.
-I'm gonna do it by my mind.
+> I won't get rich by renting out my time.